eviltester/thingifier/challenger/src/main/resources/content/apichallenges/solutions/get/get-todos-200-filter.md

 description: How to solve API challenge GET todos 200 filter to use URL parameters to filter the results.
 ---

-How to complete the challenge `GET /todos (200) ? filter` to create a todo item in the application.
+# How to complete the challenge `GET /todos (200) ? filter`

+How to issue a GET request on a top level entity endpoint and use a query filter to receive a subset of data.

 ## GET /todos (200) ? filter